awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ses-receiptrule-stopaction.md

  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `TopicArn`  <a name="cfn-ses-receiptrule-stopaction-topicarn"></a>
-The Amazon Resource Name \(ARN\) of the Amazon SNS topic to notify when the stop action is taken\.
-An example of an Amazon SNS topic ARN is `arn:aws:sns:us-west-2:123456789012:MyTopic`\.
+The Amazon Resource Name \(Arn\) of the Amazon SNS topic to notify when the stop action is taken\.
+An example of an Amazon SNS topic Arn is `arn:aws:sns:us-west-2:123456789012:MyTopic`\.
  *Required*: No
  *Type*: String
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)